Umashankar1105/CDK-Infra/README.md

 ### Prerequisites

-Ensure you have Python 3.x, AWS CLI, and AWS CDK installed.
+Ensure you have nodejsx, AWS CLI, and AWS CDK installed.
 Configure AWS CLI with your credentials.

  **Clone the repository:**